vinnicc/cardano-sl/docs/how-to/push-update-on-mainnet.md

 You should change param `--peer` for all commands listed below (it is a host of any relay node).
 Also consider changing `--log-config`, `--logs-prefix`.
 Note `--system-start 0` is perfectly valid because we don't need actual value for `cardano-auxx`.

 Import secret keys: only 4 of 7 is needed.
 Cluster nodes all have equal stake and more than a half stake's votes is needed to make a decision about update (approve/dismiss).
+Imported keys are stored locally (in `secret.key` which you can delete later).

 ```
 stack exec cardano-auxx -- --system-start 0 --log-config